 Mon-Fri: 7am-5:30 pm, Sat: 7:30am-6pm, Sun: 8am-5:30pm

-Note first, that Local Hero doesn’t have WiFi, but if you’re looking to do some focussed offline work this might not be a bad thing.
-It’s a great little independently owned coffee shop near Parsons Green serving coffee from Climpson & Sons and a trendy brunch (both healthy and less healthy variants).
+Local Hero is a great little independently owned coffee shop near Parsons Green serving coffee from Climpson & Sons and a trendy brunch (both healthy and less healthy variants).
+There’s also a second location in Kingston upon Thames.

 18 Clapham Common Southside, Clapham, SW4 7AB

 It’s quite small and can get busy, but for summer days The Black Lab also has outside seating.
 Regular customers say that it’s the best coffee you can find in the area, and it does seem to live up to the reputation.
 The staff there are friendly and approachable, which always makes working somewhere so much more pleasant.
-They have a lovely assortment of sandwiches, croissants and cakes to get you through the day.
+They have a lovely assortment of sandwiches, croissants and cakes to get you through the day, including a delicious vegan and gluten-free cheesecake.
 Free WiFi and power outlets make this an excellent choice for South London.

 424-426 Garratt Ln, Earlsfield, London SW18 4HN